MicrosoftDocs/quantum-docs-pr/articles/install-guide/command-line.md

 ---
 title: Installing the Q# development environment for VS Code
 author: cgranad
-uid: microsoft.quantum.install.vs-code
+uid: microsoft.quantum.install.cmd-line
 ms.author: christopher.granade@microsoft.com
 ms.date: 7/31/2018
 ms.topic: article
 ---

-# Installing the Quantum Development Kit for Visual Studio Code #
+# Installing the Quantum Development Kit for the Command Line #

-## Installing Visual Studio Code and the .NET Core SDK (Windows 10, macOS, Linux) ##
+## Installing the .NET Core SDK (Windows 10, macOS, Linux) ##

 The Quantum Development Kit uses the .NET Core SDK (2.0 or later) to make it easy to create, build, and run Q# projects from the command line.
-We recommend using the Quantum Development Kit together with Visual Studio Code.

 1. Download and install the **.NET Core SDK** 2.0 or later from the [.NET downloads page](https://www.microsoft.com/net/download).